 Spousal support on a temporary basis is also usually straightforward because temporary spousal support in the hypothetical we provided will likely also be a computer program.

-How much does a divorce cost if there are date of separation disputes?
+How much does a divorce cost if there is a date of separation disputes?

 How much does a divorce cost if the divorce actually proceeds to a trial?

-Can I recover some or all of the divorce cost from my spouse?
+Can I recover some or all of the divorce costs from my spouse?

 If you are the higher earner and your spouse (the lower income earner) is being unreasonable, you also have rights.
 Don't fret just because you think you make more money.